 You want your pet to be healthy and happy and that means keeping them free of pests such as worms, fleas, mites and ticks.
 Here are a few of the main culprits and how they’re treated:

 Roundworm is round in shape, white in colour and can grow to 15cm in length if left undisturbed.
 It lives in the intestine of cats and dogs, where it can cause great discomfort to your pet.
-Roundworm eggs are tiny in size and pass out in cat or dog faeces.
+Roundworm eggs are tiny in size and are passed in the faeces of cats or dogs.

 They can also be easily passed on to humans, so regular treatment to control them is vital.
 In fact, one of the side effects of roundworm in humans is blindness so it really is necessary that you create a hygienic, healthy and safe environment for your pet.

 Your vet should advise you of the best treatment.
 Generally, most vets advise you to worm your pets every month or two, although more frequent treatments may be needed.
 Treatments come in powder or pill form.

 Like roundworm, tapeworm commonly infests cats and dogs.
 It’s also white, but comes in a tape-like shape, hence the name.
 These nasty worms can grow to 60cm in length if left undisturbed, live in the intestine and can also be passed to humans.
 It’s not something that you want to deal with, so make sure you treat your pet for tapeworm every few months.

 Tapeworms distribute their eggs within faeces, but also shed segments of their own bodies at the same time.
 These look like flat grains or rice and can sometimes be seen on an animal’s fur.
 Your pet could also be infected from a flea that has been infected with tapeworm larvae, so it’s essential that you control these nasty pests too.
 The treatment for tapeworm is usually the same as for ringworm and can be given at the same time.
 Again, ask your vet for a suitable treatment and application advice.